 The dual cameras are technically better than those on the iPhone 7 Plus, but the Portrait Lighting mode is still in beta and unless you're a pro photographer then you might find it an unnecessary inclusion.

 On contracts hitting £80 per month but starting at around £49, the iPhone 8 Plus is simply too expensive for most people at the moment.

-Some phones have to come in last, but the iPhone 6s Plus isn’t actually a bad phone.
-But in the current line up, it must take the position given that it is two years old, sports an aging design and an old physical home button.
+Some phones have to come in last, but the iPhone 6s Plus isn't actually a bad phone.
+But in the current lineup, it must take bottom position given that it is two years old, and sports an ageing design and an old physical home button.

 Then again, if you want a Plus-sized iPhone it is the cheapest in the line up from £549, and is available in Rose Gold unlike the iPhone 8 lines.
 (And it has a headphone jack!)
 On contract it costs from about £42.